 Guithavon Street was built to provide sites for the new church (All Saints), and new schools, the National Schools.
-However, it also gave access to some more of Mr Pattisson’s land, on which pleasant houses and public buildings were built.
+However, it also gave access to some more of Mr Pattisson’s land, on which he built pleasant houses and public buildings.
+And from the street there was an imposing view of the front of his house in Newland Street (now number 57).

 Here I am just going to mention two of the lesser-known buildings.